ArchipelagoMW/Archipelago/docs/adding games.md

 This is also a good place to put game-specific quirky behavior that needs to be managed, as it tends to make things a bit cluttered if you put these things elsewhere.

-I recommend looking at existing implementations to see how all this works first-hand.
+The various methods and attributes are documented in `/worlds/AutoWorld.py[World]`, though it is also recommended to look at existing implementations to see how all this works first-hand.
 Once you get all that, all that remains to do is test the game and publish your work.